-We are based to the West of London around the Staines area and we cycle within 60 miles of Staines in an arc between Dorking in the south and Amersham in the North.
+We are based to the West of London around the Staines area and we cycle within a radius of 30-35 miles from Staines in an arc between Dorking in the south and Amersham in the North.
 Our members mainly live in West London, Middlesex, Surrey and Berkshire

 When do you ride?